How to get a debt consolidation loan in 6 steps

 The bottom line

-If you’re considering a debt consolidation loan to get out of debt sooner and save money, weigh the advantages and disadvantages it offers before applying.
-You should also understand the lending process and how to manage your loan so you’ll know what to expect and can take the necessary steps to boost your approval odds.
+If you’re considering a debt consolidation loan to get out of debt sooner and save money, familiarize yourself with the lending process so you’ll know what to expect.
+Doing so also educates you on the necessary steps you can take to boost your approval odds.

 At the end of the day, if you don’t qualify or are unsure about taking on another loan, consider all of your options.
 Otherwise, you could end up with a larger debt load and another monthly payment that tightens your budget even more.